Yakubu-Moshood/WORLD-LAYOFFS-SQL-DATA-CLEANING-PROJECT/README.md

 Amazon (27,840), Meta (21,000), and Tesla (14,500) led layoffs.
 Layoffs peaked in 2023 (+40.17% YoY) but declined sharply in 2024 (-63.69%), signaling recovery.

-- The detailed project structure and breakdown can be found in the file:: [Project Structure for WORLD TECH LAYOFFS.txt](https://github.com/Yakubu-Moshood/WORLD-LAYOFFS-SQL-DATA-CLEANING-PROJECT/blob/main/Project%20Structure%20for%20WORLD%20TECH%20LAYOFFS.txt)
+- The detailed project structure and breakdown can be found in the file: [Project Structure for WORLD TECH LAYOFFS.txt](https://github.com/Yakubu-Moshood/WORLD-LAYOFFS-SQL-DATA-CLEANING-PROJECT/blob/main/Project%20Structure%20for%20WORLD%20TECH%20LAYOFFS.txt)

 💡 Insights at a Glance